WorkingJulius/gittest/README.md

-git brach "New Branch Name" = Creates a new branch git checkout "Branch Name" = Switches to the specified branch git merge = merges two branches
+git brach "New Branch Name" = Creates a new branch git checkout "Branch Name" = Switches to the specified branch git merge = merges two branches git push -u origin "Branch Name"= git push -f = forces the overwrite of the remote brach, assumes everything is correct.

 # Checking status and inspecting commits
 git log = shows commits history and their hashes